Guide to single sign-on with Slack

 You can change whether single sign-on is required, depending on your authentication preferences.
 You can choose:

-- All team members
+- All members

-- All team members, except guest accounts
+- All members, except guest accounts

 - It’s optional

-Additional team settings with SSO enabled
+Additional workspace settings with SSO enabled

 Session duration gives you the ability to force your members to log back in to Slack after a certain amount of time when using the desktop app or Slack on a web browser.